refinery/refinerycms/doc/guides/1 - Getting Started/2 - Getting Started.md

 customise them with your own layout and design.

 TIP: Overriding Refinery views is a common pattern which is worth keeping in mind at all times.
-If Refinery isn’t displaying something how you’d like, just override it.
+If Refinery isn't displaying something how you'd like, just override it.

-If you request *http://localhost:3000/about*, this maps by default to Refinery’s *pages\_controller.rb* show action.
+If you request *http://localhost:3000/about*, this maps by default to Refinery's *pages\_controller.rb* show action.

 So as you would expect according to Rails convention, the view for this action is located in *app/views/refinery/pages/show.html.erb*.
-You won’t be able to see this file because Refinery is providing it for you.
-Next, let’s override that view and replace it with our own.
+You won't be able to see this file because Refinery is providing it for you.
+Next, let's override that view and replace it with our own.

-TIP: Overriding a file simply copies the file from Refinery’s code into your *app/* folder.
+TIP: Overriding a file simply copies the file from Refinery's code into your *app/* folder.
 Many people are confused as to what can be overridden initially.
 Any controller, model, view, javascript, or stylesheet from any installed extension can be overridden, but the most